 The Company prepares minutes of general meetings that include substantial and relevant comments or queries from shareholders relating to the agenda of the meeting, and responses from the Board and Management.
 These minutes are available to shareholders upon their request.

-The Board will evaluate and assess whether the Company will put all resolutions to vote by poll.
-In the event a poll is conducted, the Company will make an announcement of the detailed results showing the numbers of votes cast for and against each resolution and the respective percentages.
+The Company will put all resolutions to vote by poll at its forthcoming AGM.
+The Company will make an announcement of the detailed results showing the numbers of votes cast for and against each resolution and the respective percentages.